tdewolff/minify/README.md

 [StackOverflow](http://stackoverflow.com/) | 201kB | **182kB** | 91% | 8ms
 [Wikipedia](http://en.wikipedia.org/wiki/President_of_the_United_States) | 435kB | **410kB** | 94%<sup>&#42;&#42;</sup> | 17ms

 <sup>&#42;</sup>These times are measured on my home computer which is an average development computer.
-The duration varies alot but it's important to see it's in the 10ms range!
+The duration varies a lot but it's important to see it's in the 10ms range!
 The benchmark uses the HTML, CSS and JS minifiers and excludes the time reading from and writing to a file from the measurement.

 <sup>&#42;&#42;</sup>Is already somewhat minified, so this doesn't reflect the full potential of this minifier.

-[HTML Compressor](https://code.google.com/p/htmlcompressor/) performs worse in output size (for HTML and CSS) and speed, it is a magnitude slower.
+[HTML Compressor](https://code.google.com/p/htmlcompressor/) performs worse in output size (for HTML and CSS) and speed; it is a magnitude slower.
 Its whitespace removal is not precise or the user must provide the tags around which can be trimmed.
 According to HTML Compressor, it produces smaller files than a couple of other libraries.
-With HTML and CSS compression this package is better, but JS compression it is still too basic.
+With HTML and CSS minification this package is better, but JS minification it is still too basic.

 ### Alternatives
 An alternative library written in Go is [https://github.com/dchest/htmlmin](https://github.com/dchest/htmlmin).
 It is written using regular expressions and is therefore a lot simpler (and thus less bugs, not handling edge-cases) but about twice as slow.
+Also [https://github.com/omeid/jsmin](https://github.com/omeid/jsmin) contains a port of JSMin, just like this JS minifier, but is slower.

 Other alternatives are bindings for existing minifiers written in other languages.
 These are inevitably more robust and tested but will often be slower.

 ## HTML
 [![GoDoc](http://godoc.org/github.com/tdewolff/minify/html?status.svg)](http://godoc.org/github.com/tdewolff/minify/html) [![GoCover](http://gocover.io/_badge/github.com/tdewolff/minify/html)](http://gocover.io/github.com/tdewolff/minify/html)

 The HTML5 minifier uses these minifications:

-- strip unnecessary whitespace
+- strip unnecessary whitespace and otherwise collapse it to one space
 - strip superfluous quotes, or uses single/double quotes whichever requires fewer escapes
 - strip default attribute values and attribute boolean values
 - strip unrequired tags (`html`, `head`, `body`, ...)
+- strip unrequired end tags (`tr`, `td`, `li`, ... and often `p`)
 - strip default protocols (`http:` and `javascript:`)
 - strip comments (except conditional comments)
-- strip long `doctype` or `meta` charset
+- ahorten `doctype` and `meta` charset
 - lowercase tags, attributes and some values to enhance gzip compression

 After recent benchmarking and profiling it became really fast and minifies pages in the 10ms range, making it viable for on-the-fly minification.

 However, be careful when doing on-the-fly minification.
-A simple site would typically have HTML pages of 5kB which ideally are compressed to say 4kB.
-If this would take about 10ms to minify, one has to download slower than 100kB/s to make minification effective.
-There is a lot of handwaving in this example but it's hardly effective to minify on-the-fly.
+Minification typically trims off 10% and does this at worst around about 20MB/s.
+This means the users has to download slower than 2MB/s to make on-the-fly minification worthwhile.
+This may or may not apply in your situation.
 Rather use caching!

 ### Beware
 Make sure your HTML doesn't depend on whitespace between `block` elements that have been changed to `inline` or `inline-block` elements using CSS.
 Your layout *should not* depend on those whitespaces as the minifier will remove them.
-An example is a list of `<li>`s which have `display:inline-block` applied and have whitespace in between them.
+An example is a menu consisting of multiple `<li>` that have `display:inline-block` applied and have whitespace in between them.
+It is bad practise to rely on whitespace for element positioning anyways!

 ## CSS
 [![GoDoc](http://godoc.org/github.com/tdewolff/minify/css?status.svg)](http://godoc.org/github.com/tdewolff/minify/css) [![GoCover](http://gocover.io/_badge/github.com/tdewolff/minify/css)](http://gocover.io/github.com/tdewolff/minify/css)

-The CSS minifier will only use safe minifications:

-- remove comments and (most) whitespace
-- remove trailing semicolon(s)
-- optimize `margin`, `padding` and `border-width` number of sides
-- remove unnecessary decimal zeros and the `+` sign
-- remove dimension and percentage for zero values
-- remove quotes for URLs
-- remove quotes for font families and make lowercase
-- rewrite hex colors to/from color names, or to 3 digit hex
-- rewrite `rgb(` and `rgba(` colors to hex/name when possible
-- replace `normal` and `bold` by numbers for `font-weight` and `font`
-- replace `none` &#8594; `0` for `border`, `background` and `outline`
-- lowercase all identifiers except classes, IDs and URLs to enhace GZIP compression
-- shorten MS alpha function
-- remove empty rulesets
-- remove repeated selectors
-- rewrites data URI's with base64 or ASCII whichever is shorter
-- calls minifier for data URI mediatypes, thus you can compress embedded SVG files if you have that minifier attached for example

-It does purposely not use the following techniques:

-- (partially) merge rulesets
-- (partially) split rulesets
-- collapse multiple declarations when main declaration is defined within a ruleset (don't put `font-weight` within an already existing `font`, too complex)
-- remove overwritten properties in ruleset (this not always overwrites it, for example with `!important`)
-- rewrite properties into one in ruleset if possible (like `margin-top`, `margin-right`, `margin-bottom` and `margin-left` &#8594; `margin`)
-- put nested ID selector at the front (`body > div#elem p` &#8594; `#elem p`, unsafe)
-- rewrite attribute selectors for IDs and classes (`div[id=a]` &#8594; `div#a`)
-- put space after pseudo-selectors (IE6 is old, move on!)

-It's great that so many other tools make comparison tables: [CSS Minifier Comparison](http://www.codenothing.com/benchmarks/css-compressor-3.0/full.html), [CSS minifiers comparison](http://www.phpied.com/css-minifiers-comparison/) and [CleanCSS tests](http://goalsmashers.github.io/css-minification-benchmark/).
-From the last link, this CSS minifier is almost without doubt the fastest and has near-perfect minification rates.
-It falls short with the purposely not implemented and often unsafe techniques, so that's fine.

 Minification typically runs at about 10MB/s ~= 35GB/h.